 Financial report data and format will vary depending on user:

 Most people lump finance and accounting together Although both finance and accounting revolve around the management of assets, they are actually both different.
-The easiest way to remember the difference between these 2 is to remember that finance is the planning of distributing the business’ assets, and accounting is the recording and reporting of the financial transactions.
+The easiest way to remember the difference between these two is to remember that finance is the planning of distributing the business’ assets, and accounting is the recording and reporting of the financial transactions.

 To navigate more easily in any accounting software it is important to understand the difference between accounting, bookkeeping, and reporting.
 It’s also important to understand the basic organizational structure that is common to all accounting software.
 In spite of all the ancillary menu options and all the different terms used by competing accounting software products, there are really only three major components of any accounting software package: Input, Output, and Maintenance.